 TRANSPORTATION AND FOOD

-18 Reasons will help organize carpooling logistics but will not offer transportation to Sonoma.
+18 Reasons will help organize carpooling logistics but will not offer transportation to Sonoma or other farms.
 Students are responsible for their own food and water.
 Snacks and water are provided during Wednesday evening lectures.

 This promises to be a extremely fun and in-depth introduction to farming!